tjsmith207/Intro-to-Prog/README.md

 # Intro-to-Prog
-# The project is to support my Introduction to Programming Udacity class.
+This project is to support my Introduction to Programming class with Udacity.